Farokh Engineer: Lancashire

 In 1968, when English cricket allowed its county clubs to sign overseas players, Engineer joined Lancashire alongside West Indies batsman Clive Lloyd.
 He spent nine seasons there, until he retired in 1976.
 Lancashire had not won a major honour since 1950 but, while Engineer and Lloyd played for them, they became a highly successful limited overs team, winning the Gillette Cup four times and the John Player League twice.

 Engineer was playing for Lancashire in 1970 when he was selected as wicket-keeper for the Rest of the World team, captained by Garfield Sobers, which played five unofficial Tests against England that summer.
 Engineer also played for the Rest of the World cricket team in Australia in 1971–72.
 He enjoyed life in Manchester and, having married a local lady, decided to settle there after his retirement from playing.
 Lancashire granted him a testimonial in 1976, his final season, which raised £26,519.

 He became a vice-president of the club in later years.
 On 24 January 2024, at a Naman Awards ceremony, the BCCI announced that the Colonel C. K. Nayudu Lifetime Achievement Award was bestowed on both Engineer and Ravi Shastri.
-His contributions to Lancashire county club was recognized as a stand was inaugurated in his name during the fourth test match of the Anderson-Tendulkar Trophy between England and India.
+His contributions to Lancashire county club were recognised as a stand was inaugurated in his name during the fourth test match of the Anderson–Tendulkar Trophy between England and India.